 We have to build it smart, we have to build it right, and it has to be affordable for all.
 Now, does that mean we have to subsidize it?
 Well, we’ve been subsidizing housing since the beginning of time.
 We subsidize homeownership through the mortgage interest deduction.
-We subsidize affordable rental through all sorts of low-income housing tax credits, loan guarantee programs, and also, if you will, demand side or consumer side subsidies like the Section 8 certificate.
+We subsidize affordable rental through all sorts of low-income housing tax credits, loan guarantee programs, and also, if you will, demand-side or consumer-side subsidies like the Section 8 certificate.
 We subsidize the rental housing market.
 We have to put some of the same interventions into a new generation of affordable housing.
 Why can’t we create a Section 8 certificate that someone can use for a down payment, or a Section 8 certificate that one can use to pay a portion of their mortgage?
 We need new tools.

 That will require legislative action.
 In some cases, that will require going to voters for more resources.
 And the exciting thing that we see on the state and local level is a lot of action there.
-The city of Minneapolis city council just approved eliminating single-family zoning.
-In the whole city.
+The city of Minneapolis city council just approved eliminating single-family zoning in the whole city.
 And say, well, why would you do that?
 What the new zoning change does, it allows them to create rental units on property, and go up to, at minimum, a three-unit zoning.
-It also allows people to be stabilized in their home if they want to stay in their homes long term.
+It also allows people to be stabilized in their homes if they want to stay in their homes long term.
 And it also opens up new pathways to homeownership for minorities and other marginalized groups who haven’t had those pathways in cities.

-I think we ought to have ownership as a central tenet of our housing policy and as our domestic economic policy, because this is how people build wealth.
+I think that we ought to have ownership as a central tenet of our housing policy and as our domestic economic policy, because this is how people build wealth.

-When you hear affordable housing in a neighborhood, some are well, I don’t want that, because that’s going to bring my property value down.
+When you hear affordable housing in a neighborhood, some are, “Well, I don’t want that, because that’s going to bring my property value down.”
 Or has that negative connotation.
 I think that’s just not the case.

 I think banks have to continue to strive to underwrite loans in a fashion that’s fair, even, and nondiscriminatory.
 I think banks also should double down on their investments in housing counseling and financial education to help people become prepared.
 I also think banks have to diversify those who are making the decisions in the bank.
 More people of color, more women in positions of responsibility.